 Marketplace plans come in metal tiers: bronze, silver, gold, and platinum.
 The more health care coverage you want, the more you’ll have to pay in monthly premiums.

 How much is health insurance in South Dakota?
-These are the average prices for each plan type for a middle-aged resident in your state:
+These are the average prices for each plan type for a middle-aged South Dakota resident in 2019

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|